-D. An Advance Parole document may not be issued to you if:
+C. An advance parole document may not be issued to you if:

-- 1. You held J-1 nonimmigrant status and are subject to the 2-year foreign residence requirement as a result of that status; or - 2.
-You are in exclusion, deportation, removal, or rescission proceedings. - E. If you travel before the advance parole document is issued, your application will be considered abandoned if: - 1.
-You depart the United States; or - 2.
+- 1. You held J-1 nonimmigrant status and are subject to the two-year foreign residence requirement as a result of that status; or - 2.
+You are in exclusion, deportation, removal or recission proceedings.

+D. If you travel before the advance parole document is issued, your application will be deemed abandoned if:

+- 1. You depart from the United States; or - 2.
 The person seeking advance parole attempts to enter the United States before a decision is made on the application.